 The nurse will take you through to the procedure room where you will be able to ask any final questions.
 If you have any dentures or tongue piercings you will be asked to remove them.
+Any remaining teeth will be protected by a small plastic mouth guard which will be inserted just before the examination commences.

-A local anaesthetic spray will be sprayed into the nose.
-It works quickly and will make your nose, tongue and throat feel numb.
+A local anaesthetic will be sprayed onto the back of your throat.
+It works quickly and will make your tongue and throat feel numb.

-You will be asked to sit up straight or lie on your left hand side and a probe will be placed on your finger to monitor your oxygen levels.
+You will be asked to lie on your left side and a probe will be placed on your finger to monitor your oxygen levels.
+You will receive oxygen through the nose and if you are having sedation it will be given into the cannula in your vein.
 Any saliva or other secretions produced during the procedure will be removed using a small suction tube, like the one used at the dentist.

-The endoscopist will pass the endoscope into your nose and down your throat.
-It will pass down the oesophagus into your stomach and then into your small bowel.
-Your wind pipe is deliberately avoided, so you will be able to breathe and talk normally throughout.
+The endoscopist will pass the gastroscope into your mouth, down your oesophagus into your stomach and then into your small bowel.
+Your wind pipe is deliberately avoided so you will be able to breathe normally throughout.